-We restrict the study to the use of P and P_n travel times for stations within 20° of the source locations.
-While optimal regional locations would include crustal phases as well as later P phases and S phases, the consideration of these phases is not necessary to test the performance of the 3-D model and, in fact, unnecessarily complicates the interpretation of the location exercise.
-In section 2, we discuss the procedure used to construct the data base of GT locations, the groomed arrival time data set, and the empirical phase path anomalies for each event cluster.
-The 3-D model construction and the ray-tracing procedure are discussed in section 4.
-The first test of the 3-D model is its ability to predict regional travel times.
+[12] In section 2 we discuss the procedure used to construct the database of GT locations, the groomed arrival time data set, and the empirical phase path anomalies for each event cluster.
+In section 3 we discuss the means used to assess the 3D model.
+The 3D model construction and the ray-tracing procedure are discussed in section 4.
+The first test of the 3D model is its ability to predict regional travel times.
 We discuss the fit to the empirical phase path anomalies in section 5.
-The second test of the 3-D model is the ability to locate the GT events using regional data alone.
-The grid-search location procedure is described in section 6 and the location tests are presented in section 7.
+The second test of the 3D model is the ability to locate the GT events using regional data alone.
+The grid search location procedure is described in section 6, and the location tests are presented in section 7.